 Google’s logic is simple, if you spend the money to register it for a long period of time, you plan on being around, opposed to someone who is taking it year by year.

 Build Your Ecommerce Website

-Magento is a second step up, more powerful as a ecommerce platform but you’ll need more tech knowledge.
+Magento is a second step up, more powerful as an e-commerce platform but you’ll need more tech knowledge.

 WordPress may well be the best place to start.
-It used to be that you had to find a designer that would create your design then a coder to implement that design.
+It used to be that you had to find a designer that would create your design than a coder to implement that design.
 Now you can simply go to Google and search for WordPress templates.
-Buy one, grab some hosting and install.
+Buy one, grab some hosting, and install.

 Selling Products Online

 The temptation when building your shiny new website is to put everything you can think of in it.
-There’s literally thousands of free plugins and features you can add.
-Best advice, keep your own ecommerce website simple.
+There are literally thousands of free plugins and features you can add.
+The best advice, keep your own e-commerce website simple.

 Search For It And Make It Snappy

-If your site take a long time to load, Google penalises you.
+If your site takes a long time to load, Google penalizes you.
 “Long” on the internet is measured in seconds.
-So keep your site light and make sure it loads quickly, especially on mobile as I’m sure you know, most of us access the web through our mobiles more than desktop now.
+So keep your site light and make sure it loads quickly, especially on mobile as I’m sure you know, most of us access the web through our mobiles more than desktops now.